Tutorial: Configure hybrid Azure Active Directory join for federated domains

 To register Windows downlevel devices, organizations must install Microsoft Workplace Join for non-Windows 10 computers.
 Microsoft Workplace Join for non-Windows 10 computers is available in the Microsoft Download Center.

-You can deploy the package by using a software distribution system like System Center Configuration Manager.
+You can deploy the package by using a software distribution system like Microsoft Endpoint Configuration Manager.
 The package supports the standard silent installation options with the

 quiet parameter.
 The current branch of Configuration Manager offers benefits over earlier versions, like the ability to track completed registrations.